nfdi4plants/nfdi4plants.knowledgebase/src/docs/faqs/faqs.md

 ## Annotated Research Context

 <details><summary><span style="color: #1fc2a7;font-size:1.2em">
-Should the metadata annotation be made in the same document in which the dataset resides?
+Where should the metadata annotation be made, in the same documents containing the data?
 </summary>
 No. The metadata describing the data is annotated in a separate xlsx-file that resides in the parent folder of the data sets.
+Its called investigation.xlsx.
 </details>

 <details><summary><span style="color: #1fc2a7;font-size:1.2em">